aka/ Nelson Classics

 The book manufacture was in Canada.

-A post-WW2 hard-bound book and jacket (about 1946) indicates the price increase to 3/- on the rear jacket.
+A post-WW2 hard-bound book and jacket (about 1946) indicate the price increase to 3/- on the rear jacket.

 By 1956 the price, as indicated on the jacket back, has risen to 3p./6s.

-What seems to be the latest style of this jacket, probably late 1950s, has no price indicated on the jacket.
+What seems to be the latest style of this jacket, probably from the late 1950s, has no price indicated on the jacket.